-This fresh spring salad with cabbage, camelina oil, snowdrops and no tulips is the perfect light dish for the season!
+This fresh spring salad with cabbage, camelina oil, snowdrops, and no tulips is the perfect light dish for the season!

 While eating tulips is trending, we prefer to let flowers be decorations.